ErroneousBosch/OpenSCAD_airfoil/README.md

 ***$airfoil_fn***: number of sides for your airfoil. (default: 100)

 ## airfoil_poly help:
+This function generates a 2D polygon of an airfoil, using the following variables.

 ***c***: Chord length, this is the chord length of your airfoil. (default: 100)

 ***naca***: The NACA 4-digit specification for your airfoil. (default: 0015)

 ## airfoil_simple_wing help:
+This will generate a simple wing based on one or more supplied airfoils.

 ***airfoils***: Airfoils should be a set of [chord, naca].
 Specify one for a uniform wing, two or more in a vector for compound wing.
 If specifying only one, do not put it in a set/vector.
 Multiple airfoils will be spaced evenly along the wing length. (required)

 ***wing_angle***: a set of angles, \[sweep,slope\] (optional, default=[0,0])